tanausu-dpa/hanlert-tic/docs/Manual/inputs_control/manual_CLE_sphinx.rst

     - float; default: 1e4

   * Description: Distance in Doppler width from a frequency to the closest transition resonance in order to neglect partial frequency redistribution at that frequency.
+NOTE: The Doppler width in this variable is the one used to define the output frequency axis, and not the one corresponding to the atmospheric properties at each location.

 RED_VLAR
 --------